 If a pattern includes all of these numbers you've got no problem, but if the only number listed is one you aren't familiar with, you'll need a needle conversion chart.

-Metric, American and British Knitting Needle Sizes
+Metric, American, and British Sizes

 The world would be a simpler place if there were a standard for knitting needle sizes, but in fact, there are three.
 The British and American versions are basically opposites, with the American system starting with low numbers for needles with smaller diameters and working up to larger numbers for larger diameters, while the British system starts with high numbers for low diameters and low numbers for high diameters.